Package 'slca'

 data

-a data.frame object containing observed categorical variables incorporated in the model.
+a data.frame containing the observed categorical variables included in the model.

 method